-Project Management System: Definition, use, features and tools
+Project management system: Definition, use, features, and tools

 Project Management System

+There is no one holistic way to manage projects.
+Project management has evolved significantly in the last few decades.
+Every project manager has their own set of rules and strategies that make them effective at their job.
 However, there is one thing common among all the top-performing project managers.
 Each of them has a project management system to organize all their tasks, files, and communication of their projects.

 In this article, we will discuss what these project management systems are.
 Why do project managers use one?
-What are their benefits and how do you choose the right tool to reflect your preferred project management system?
+What are their benefits, and how do you choose the right tool to reflect your preferred project management system?

 Without further ado, let’s start with the basics.